wmvolckmann/wmvolckmann.github.io/about/about.md

 ### Personal

-I like music.
-I'm a bit weird in that I actually listen to music as an activity by itself, not just as a background boredom killer while driving to work or lifting weights or whatever, which seems to be the norm.
-I like making music, too -- I've recorded a couple of albums under the name Wimivo.
+I've recorded a couple of albums under the name Wimivo.
 The material is mostly "okay" with occasional flashes of "not bad."
 Feel free to listen if you are sufficiently bored.
+They're on Spotify and the like, or you can just listen to them on Youtube with the following links:

 * [Wimivo - The Friend Zone](https://youtu.be/wHZVHMCTQn8?list=PL1cbDCwiXI8SfTc6Ru-xNbxz-On0EGgx_) (2016)
 * [Wimivo - Don't Cry, Euphoria](https://youtu.be/LpcQloSq6Rs?list=PL1cbDCwiXI8QxI4T0Gn_ag4lU8STSPUvO) (2014)

-They're on Spotify and the like as well, for whatever that's worth.
 And that's all I'm willing to write about because I already feel vain after having written three short paragraphs about myself.